Nowadays, as registered taxpayers, our inbox is flooded with several

 Under Sec 70 of C.G.S.T.
 Act, summon can be issued when a taxpayer is undergoing any inquiry proceedings.
 Wherein inquiry could be initiated on non-satisfaction of any ground related to compliance, a requirement of law or the notice issued.

-As per the latest judgment in the case of G.K.
+G.K.
 Trading Company Vs Union Of India And 4 Others (Allahabad High Court) wherein it was held that G.S.T. authorities are allowed to initiate inquiry proceedings under Section 70 of C.G.S.T.
 Act, 2017 combinedly with the proceedings under section 6(2)(b) as the prohibition of Section 6(2)(b) of the C.G.S.T.
 Act shall come into play only when any proceeding on the same subject-matter has already been initiated by a proper officer under the U.P.G.S.T.
 Act and therefore, an adequate officer under the U.P.G.S.T.
 Act or the C.G.S.T.
 The Act may invoke the power under Section 70 in any inquiry.

 Therefore, by the above judgment, it's pretty clear that you can expect a summon collaterally with the other proceedings under the Act, be it an investigation, search, seizure either to give any evidence or produce a document or anything.